Wyoming Department of Health Employee Benefits

 The State employees’ retirement program includes both the benefits of the Wyoming Retirement System and Social Security System.
 An employee becomes fully vested upon completion of four years of service.
 Early withdrawal of retirement funds results in forfeiture of employer matching contributions and interest on employer contributions.

-The Wyoming Retirement System Public Employee Plan currently requires contributions of 14.62% of your salary.
-This contribution is split between employers and employees.
-Each employee contributes 1.68% and the employers contribute 12.94%.
+The Wyoming Retirement System Public Employee Plan currently requires contributions of 14.62% of your salary, with the employee contribution only 1.68% of that amount.
+The overall contribution is increasing to 15.87% effective 7/1/14 through June 30, 2015, with the employee contribution increasing to 2.055%.
 Your contribution will be taken pre-tax, resulting in less taxable income.
 In addition, 50% of this contribution, plus interest, is refundable to the employee upon termination, and the entire contribution is payable to beneficiaries in the event of the employee’s death.
 For more detailed information on the State retirement benefits, please contact Wyoming Retirement at http://retirement.state.wy.us or Wyoming Retirement System, 6101 Yellowstone Road, Suite 500, Cheyenne, Wyoming 82002 (307) 777-7691.

 The State of Wyoming offers a plan under which employees may defer a portion of their income to provide a return in investment options elected by the employee.
 The amounts deferred may be before tax dollars and therefore reduce the current tax rate.
 Minimum investment in the plan is $20.
 WDH will also contribute $20 for employees who invest in the plan.
 No federal income taxes are paid on deferred income until the investment is returned either upon retirement, termination or an unforeseeable emergency withdrawal.
 (Contact Wyoming Retirement System, Deferred Compensation Plan at 777-3325 or 1-800-989-9324).